cloudbase/garm/doc/events.md

 # GARM database events

-Starting with GARM version `v0.1.5`, we now have a new websocket endpoint that allows us to subscribe to some events that are emited by the database watcher.
-Whenever a database entity is created, updated or deleted, the database watcher will notify all interested consumers that an event has occured and as part of that event, we get a copy of the database entity that was affected.
+GARM has a websocket endpoint that allows us to subscribe to events emitted by the database watcher.
+Whenever a database entity is created, updated or deleted, the database watcher will notify all interested consumers that an event has occurred and as part of that event, we get a copy of the database entity that was affected.

 For example, if a new runner is created, the watcher will emit a `Create` event for the `Instances` entity and in the `Payload` field, we will have a copy of the `Instance` entity that was created.
 Internally, this will be a golang struct, but when exported via the websocket endpoint, it will be a JSON object, with all sensitive info (passwords, keys, secrets in general) stripped out.